 There’s no better way to feel a part of the Miami luxe life than spending a day cruising the calm waters of the Biscayne Bay on a private yacht charter.
-This was our first chance to experience some of the boat culture of South Florida, so I booked a 2-person romantic getaway on a 40-foot Formula through the Miami Yachting Company.
+This trip was my first chance to experience South Florida’s boat culture of South Florida, so was excited to I book a 2-person romantic getaway on a 40-foot Formula through the Miami Yachting Company.

-I chose the Miami Yachting Company after browsing online.
-I found their site to have the most straightforward and transparent booking process for several reasons:
+I chose the Miami Yachting Company after doing some serious browsing online.
+Their site had the most straightforward and transparent booking process for several reasons:

 - First, pricing was clear for every combination of boat make and length, and time booked.

 - Plus, was no “small type” during the booking process.
 At every step, they explained clearly what food, beverages, and extras were included, what they offered at an extra charge, and what we should or might want to bring.